This is part of the weekly meme over at the Caffeinated Reviewer, where book bloggers can share the books and blogs they have written.

-*NEW RELEASE SPECIAL* Review of Face the Change – Book 3 of the Menopausal Superheroes series by Samantha Bryant
+*NEW RELEASE SPECIAL* Review of Foundryside – Book 1 of the Founders series by Robert Jackson Bennett

 Interesting/outstanding blogs and articles that have caught my attention during the last week, in no particular order:

-Thank you very much for taking the time and trouble to visit, like and comment on my site and may you have a great week.
+Thank you very much for taking the time and trouble to visit, like and comment on my site and have a great week.